Chroma-2D/chroma-wiki/home.md

 While other libraries certainly have their own strengths and advantages - for example MonoGame and Ultraviolet support mobile platforms, 3D capabilities are a first-class feature, all of them also have their own thriving communities, there is one weakness connecting them all. *They are a hassle to set up and maintain.*

 ## Supported platforms
 Right now Chroma supports Linux, Windows and macOS.
+32-bit processors are not supported.
 Mobile platform support is hesitantly considered, but not being worked on yet.
 If you need these *right now*, then it may be better for you to look into one of the frameworks listed above.

 ## Requirements
 All Chroma needs is a working .NET 5 (or newer) installation.
 Once you got that working you can get to the next section.